2021 AIALA Presidential Honorees Announced

-The Building Team for the Academy Museum of Motion Pictures–led by the Design Team of Renzo Piano Building Workshop, Gensler and Studio Pali Fekete architects (SPF:a)–has produced a timeless project that acts as an enticing gateway to a Los Angeles district that celebrates art, culture, and natural history.
+The Building Team for the Academy Museum of Motion Pictures–led by the Design Team of Renzo Piano Building Workshop and Gensler with contribution to concept design by Studio Pali Fekete architects (SPF:a)–has produced a timeless project that acts as an enticing gateway to a Los Angeles district that celebrates art, culture, and natural history.
 It is a dynamic urban intervention that realizes design excellence on macro and micro levels, combining new and old elements that are meticulously detailed.

 Two exciting firms are honored as 2021 AIALA Emerging Practice recipients this year.
 Clay Holden, AIA, (Clay Holden Architects) explores materials, color, and craft in his work.
 While establishing his own design voice, he has also fostered next generation architects.
 In a leadership capacity, he has supported, expanded, and helped to found numerous AIALA programs serving next generation designers.

 Based downtown, Oonagh Ryan, AIA’s holistic practice (ORA) provides clients with bold, explorative work that often harnesses flexible design processes.
 Every project is an exploration into how materials come together to create powerful space.
 In addition, this emerging practice has created a thriving design studio based on mentorship and creating community.